zxc916684603/ecs/intl.en-US/Instances/Instance purchasing options/Reserved Instances/RI overview.md

 -   Three payment methods are available:

     All Upfront, Partial Upfront, and No Upfront.
-For more information, see [Reserved Instance billing](../../../../reseller.en-US/Pricing/Reserved Instance billing.md#).
+For more information, see [Reserved Instance billing](../../../../reseller.en-US/Pricing/Billing of Reserved Instances.md#).

-    **Note:** Your Alibaba Cloud account needs to reach a certain level before you can select No Upfront.
+    **Note:** Whether you can use the No Upfront payment method is determined by your ECS instance resource usage.

 -   Two terms are available: